SonderMindOrg/uvize.github.io/terms.md

 Welcome to Uvize!

-Uvize empowers military veteran students and staff members to guide each other through academia, but please note that your invitation is subject to your review and agreement with these Terms of service.
+Uvize empowers people to have meaningful mentor relationships, but please note that your invitation is subject to your review and agreement with these Terms of service.

-This document describes in detail your rights and our rights relating to the provision of the service and the operation of the Uvize, so please review these Terms.
+This document describes in detail your rights and our rights relating to the provision of the service and use of the Uvize Software as a Service platform, so please review these Terms.

 ## What Are The Terms of Service?